khiron/qubitrix/README.md

 ## Developers:

-For developers you can install it in editable mode so as you change the soruce the changes are reflected immediately without needing to reinstall the package:
+Developers may install Qubitrix in editable mode as follows, so as you change the source, the changes are reflected immediately without needing to reinstall the package:

 ```bash
 pip install -e .